 • Scaling beyond one container gets awkward

-Externalize cache state with Redis — move fragment caching to a dedicated instance on the LAN.
+Externalize cache state with Redis — move caching to a dedicated instance on the LAN.

 • Cache lifecycle fully independent of containers